Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Computational Details

 \subsection{Implementation}

 \textbf{Input matrix}: The first step of the CIM-QS(H)CI is to generate the input Hamiltonian.
 First, Psi4 \cite{smith_psi4_2020} was used to perform a Hartree-Fock calculation, which generated the orbitals and electron integrals needed to construct the CI-Hamiltonian matrix.
 The PyCI package \cite{richer_pyci_2024} was used to construct the CI-Hamiltonian with CSFs of the appropriate spin-symmetries.
 This CI-Hamiltonian was computed at single precision and therefore requires half as much memory as the standard, double-precision CIM, which is typically used in quantum chemistry calculations.
-This was possible because the CI-Hamiltonian was not diagonalized directly and thus does not require high precision.
+This was possible because the full CI-Hamiltonian was not diagonalized directly and thus does not require high precision.

-\textbf{Decompose into qubit Hamiltonian}: The coefficient matrix of the qubit Hamiltonian (Eq. ~\ref{eq:fwh_coeffmat}) was then computed using a modified version of the {\it pauli\_lcu} library git repository \cite{georges_pauli_2025}.
+\textbf{Decompose into qubit Hamiltonian}: The coefficient matrix of the qubit Hamiltonian (Equation~\ref{eq:fwh_coeffmat}) was then computed using a modified version of the {\it pauli\_lcu} library git repository \cite{georges_pauli_2025}.
 Similarly, these matrices were constructed in single precision.
-Using the coefficient matrix, the number of terms $n_a$ of the truncated qDRIFT Hamiltonian (Eq. ~\ref{eq:qdrift_ourN}) was probabilistically chosen, hence the only Pauli-strings computed (Eq. ~\ref{eq:fwh_pauli}) were the $n_a$ strings used to construct the truncated qubit Hamiltonian (Eq. ~\ref{eq:fwh_all}).
+The number of terms $n_a$ of the truncated qDRIFT Hamiltonian (Equation~\ref{eq:qdrift_ourN}) was probabilistically chosen from the coefficient matrix, hence the only Pauli strings computed (Equation~\ref{eq:fwh_pauli}) were the $n_a$ strings used to construct the truncated qubit Hamiltonian (Equation~\ref{eq:fwh_all}).

-\textbf{Approximate Trotter evolution}: The Trotterized quantum circuit for this qubit Hamiltonian was then constructed as described in Sec. \ref{sec:method}.
+\textbf{Approximate Trotter evolution}: The Trotterized quantum circuit for this qubit Hamiltonian was then constructed as described in Section~\ref{sec:method}.
 This was repeated $r$ times, and the generated quantum circuits were run on an emulator or quantum hardware.
-All computations on an emulator were performed using the Qiskit AerSimulator with 10,000 shots and an {\it IBM FakeMarrakesh} noise model.
-Quantum hardware calculations were performed on the Rigetti 82-superconducting-qubit device {\it Ankaa-3} via the AWS Braket service.
+All computations on an emulator were performed using the Qiskit AerSimulator with 10,000 shots and an {\it IBM FakeMarrakesh} noise model \cite{noauthor_compute_2026}.
+Quantum hardware calculations were performed on the Rigetti 82-superconducting-qubit device {\it Ankaa-3} via the AWS Braket service \cite{noauthor_rigetti_nodate}.
+Both of these QPUs have a square-array architecture.